What We Did

 - It is especially iconic or charismatic, can be used to build public affinity and interest, and/or can be used as to help gauge the health of the mountain by the above definitions.

-A thorough assessment of existing information, data, and reports was done for the preliminary indicators.
+A thorough assessment of existing information, data, and reports was done for the preliminary list of ecological health indicators.
 This information was then distilled into summary worksheets that were used as the basis for three workshops:

 - A two-day workshop on March 10–11, 2016, which brought together 60 local and agency scientists to consider the remaining (non-bird) indicators